June 29

 Logo-JABF-2021

-The Third Japan-Africa Business Forum will open a virtual B2B matchmaking from 29 June to 16 July 2021 and will exceptionally invite European SMEs* with experience in Africa to meet with Japanese companies wishing to enter African markets.
+The Third Japan-Africa Business Forum opened a virtual B2B matchmaking from 29 June to 16 July 2021 and exceptionally invited European SMEs* with experience in Africa to meet with Japanese companies wishing to enter African markets.

-The event is organised with the aim to bring Japanese companies and investors to Africa and is financed by the Japanese Ministry of Finance and the African Development Bank.
+The event was organised with the aim to bring Japanese companies and investors to Africa and was financed by the Japanese Ministry of Finance and the African Development Bank.

 * SMEs are companies meeting the standard European Commission criteria for an SME.

-• Remote participation in a B2B matchmaking during the Third Japan-Africa Business Forum via the EU-Japan Centre's e-booth from 29 June to 16 July 2021 (in English);
+• Remote participation in a B2B matchmaking during the Third Japan-Africa Business Forum via the EU-Japan Centre's virtual booth from 29 June to 16 July 2021;

-• On a case-by-case basis, support in following up with potential Japanese partners met during the event.
+• On a case-by-case basis, support in following up with Japanese leads met during the event.

 • Promote EU SMEs already active in Africa to increase visibility toward an audience of Japanese companies interested in doing business in Africa and looking for partners in the continent.

-• Increase your knowledge about promising sectors and business opportunities in Africa as well as EU-Japan business cooperation in Africa.
+• Increase EU SMEs' knowledge about promising sectors and business opportunities in Africa as well as EU-Japan business cooperation in Africa.

 • Maximise partnering opportunities with Japanese companies looking to invest/buy/start or expand a business in Africa.

-The EU-Japan Centre's e-booth will host SMEs headquartered in one of the 27 EU Member States, or in the U.K., or in countries participating in the COSME Programme.
+The EU-Japan Centre's virtual booth hosted EU SMEs and clusters headquartered in one of the 27 EU Member States, or in the U.K., or in countries participating in the COSME Programme.

-Candidate SMEs must be active in one of the 5 priority areas targeted by the event:
+At the time of the call for applications, applicants had to be active in one of the five priority areas targeted by the event:

 • "Light up Africa": energy, oil & gas, renewable energy, geothermal energy, off-grid solutions, independent power producers (IPP), etc.